-We will be honest, when we moved to Phoenixville a year ago (in June 2017), we had ZERO idea what the Phoenixville Blobfest was; in fact, we had never even seen The Blob and didn’t know it was “a thing.”
+We will be honest, when we moved to Phoenixville in June 2017, we had ZERO clue what the Phoenixville Blobfest was; in fact, we had never even seen The Blob and didn’t know it was “a thing.”
 Boy, were we wrong!

-Editor’s Note: Our update with photos of this year’s event is below, but first … a little history lesson is needed!
+Editor’s Note: Our update with photos of last year’s event is below, but first … a little history lesson is needed!

 Events for the Phoenixville Blobfest kick off on Friday night with the notorious “run-out” recreation at the Colonial Theatre, click here for details … Wait, you don’t remember the famous run-out scene?
 Here’s a refresher from The Blob (1958) trailer.
 (It’s less than 2 minutes… go ahead and push the play button…)